MariusKras/MushroomSpecies/README.md

 > **Develop a model for a mobile app backend to classify mushroom species.**

 The app is intended for foragers who pick up mushrooms and attempt to identify them.
-This means that I aim to achieve good overall results (accuracy) while ensuring that no individual class lags behind (F1 score).
+This means I aim to achieve good overall results (accuracy) while making sure no individual class falls behind (i.e., no class has a much lower F1 score than the others).

-As the project progressed, a critical challenge became evident: the model cannot perfectly classify all mushroom species, and incorrectly identifying a poisonous mushroom as non-poisonous is unacceptable, as it could lead to poisoning.
-For app users, who would prioritize safety over the exact species, a better goal is:
+As the project progressed, I realized that some errors cannot be fully avoided, and misclassifying a poisonous mushroom as non-poisonous is unacceptable due to the risk of poisoning.
+A better goal for app users who prioritize safety over identifying the exact species is:

 > *Develop a model for a mobile app backend to classify if a mushroom is eatable or not.*

-I evaluated whether the model I developed could achieve this goal and outlined an action plan for future work.

 ## Results